Meghan Markle & Prince Harry’s Home Under Siege By Drone Pilot Taking Photos

 — reginaceca (@Reginaceca) April 8, 2019

-While Kensington Palace declined to comment on the incident, the law states that it is illegal to fly drones within the confines of Windsor Great Park and Windsor Castle (which includes Frogmore House and Frogmore Cottage).
+While Kensington Palace declined to comment on the incident, the law states that it is illegal to fly drones within the confines of Windsor Great Park and Windsor Castle — a region which includes Frogmore House and Frogmore Cottage.

-Locals out for a walk said that they were alarmed by the drone which was obviously in the Windsor Park airspace, and seemed to be flying overhead as flights were taking off from Heathrow.
+Locals out for a walk said that they were alarmed by the drone, which was obviously in the Windsor Park airspace, and seemed to be flying overhead as flights were taking off from Heathrow.

 “It flew over our heads at about 200 meters up toward Windsor Castle and then went up very high almost out of sight but we could see that it came back toward us then went to the east over to the area where I know Frogmore Cottage is.”

-The Duke & Duchess of Sussex only moved into Frogmore Cottage on April 5, so there is concern that this is just the beginning of trouble with drones.
+The Duke and Duchess of Sussex only moved into Frogmore Cottage on April 5, so there is concern that this is just the beginning of potential trouble concerning drones.

-The Inquisitr says that Meghan Markle and Prince Harry made the move from Kensington Palace to Windsor for the increased space and privacy as the duchess’ due date approaches.
-Despite the ban on drones over the Windsor Park area, this will likely not be the last incident involving photographers trying to get a closer look at the new Sussex family and their home.
+The Inquisitr reports that Meghan Markle and Prince Harry made the move from Kensington Palace to Windsor for the increased space and privacy, particularly as the duchess’s due date approaches.
+Despite the ban on drones over the Windsor Park area, this will likely not be the last incident involving photographers trying to get a closer look at the growing family — and their new home.